4 Ways to Grow a Garden and Save on Food

-If you have spent any time at the supermarket lately, then you know how expense food can be.
+If you have spent any time at the supermarket lately, then you know how expensive food can be.
 Feeding a family or even just yourself can be quite costly, and regardless of whether you are buying fresh or frozen, the bill can quickly add up to an alarming amount.
-In fact, there is a direct correlation between the rise in food cost and the number of people applying for auto pawn loans.
+In fact, there is a direct correlation between the rise in food cost and the number of people applying for Georgia auto pawn loans.

 Gardening can be a huge help in supplementing your food budget.
-Fresh fruits and vegetables are more expensive than buying canned products, but much healthier.
+Fresh fruits and vegetables are more expensive than buying canned products but much healthier.
 So, instead of spending more than your budget allows, why not look into growing your own produce?

 A garden can provide a variety of delicious fruits, vitamin-filled veggies, and tasty herbs for seasoning, flavor and extra depth.
 Imagine all the benefits of having a green thumb - not only will you save money, but you will know exactly what food is going into your body.

 A preservative and chemical-free diet can provide you and your family with a healthier way of life.
-While you are getting through your spring cleaning, here are a few helpful pointers to help you grow a garden and save money on your food bill this summer:
+While you are getting through your spring cleaning, here are a few helpful pointers to help you grow a garden and save money on your food bill this summer.

 You can turn your milk carton into a watering can, or plant your herbs in an empty water bottle with the top cut off.
 There are so many money saving ideas that can also help with your garden, as well as the environment.
 Get healthy and help in the fight to stop pollution at the same time.

 A great way to rid your garden of those slimy slugs is to place a small beer-filled bowl in your garden.
 It may cause the slugs to get a little tipsy on their way to the great beyond, but they will no longer use your garden as a salad bar.
-It is a cost effective and chemical-free way to protect the produce you are growing.
+It is a cost-effective and chemical-free way to protect the produce you are growing.